-The new Scaddabush restaurant that opened in Q1 2017 was added to the Royalty Pooled Restaurants effective January 1, 2017.
+The two new Jack Astor's restaurants that opened in fiscal 2015 and Q1 2016 were added to the Royalty Pooled Restaurants effective January 1, 2016.
 At that time, SIR received additional Class A GP Units in accordance with the formula for adjustment for New Additional Restaurants added to Royalty Pooled Restaurants.
-The amount of Class A GP Units received was adjusted for the Second Incremental Adjustment for the two New Additional Restaurants that were added to Royalty Pooled Restaurants on January 1, 2016 and was reduced by an adjustment for the permanent closure of one SIR Restaurant.
+The amount of Class A GP Units received was adjusted for the Second Incremental Adjustment for the two New Additional Restaurants that were added to Royalty Pooled Restaurants on January 1, 2015.
 Under the terms of the Exchange Agreement, SIR has the right to convert some or all of the Class A GP Units into Fund units on a one-for-one basis.
-After the net effect of the adjustments to Royalty Pooled Restaurants on January 1, 2017, SIR held 1,981,616 Class A GP Units (refer to page 14).
+After the net effect of the adjustments to Royalty Pooled Restaurants on January 1, 2016 and after the effect of the August 24, 2016 conversion of Class A GP Units into Fund Units, SIR holds 2,061,097 Class A GP Units (refer to page 16).

-As at February 12, 2017, SIR had current assets of \$15.5 million (August 28, 2016 - \$15.0 million) and current liabilities of \$43.0 million (August 28, 2016 - \$47.0 million) resulting in a working capital deficit of \$27.5 million (August 28, 2016 - \$32.0 million).
+As at November 20, 2016, SIR had current assets of 15.7 million (August 28, 2016 - 15.0 million) and current liabilities of 44.7 million (August 28, 2016 - 47.0 million) resulting in a working capital deficit of 29.0 million (August 28, 2016 - 32.0 million).
 Revenues in the restaurant business are largely paid by cash and credit cards whereas most suppliers offer credit terms for payment.
 Therefore, restaurants are able to pay their suppliers from the cash received on revenues in the following months, as the supplier payables are due.
 Cash balances are typically used to construct new restaurants or re-invest in existing restaurants to grow the business.
 As a result, SIR, like many other restaurant businesses, would anticipate having a negative working capital balance in the foreseeable future.